hammadarshad1/MachineLearningSabKayLiey/README.md

 # MachineLearningSabKayLiey
-Repository for the online machine learning course.
+Repository of the online ML (Machine Learning) course.